 Employment law affects almost every aspect of the relationship between employees and employers.
-Australia has some of the most stringent employment laws in the world, with Victoria’s implantation of these laws being more rigorous than most other states.
+Australia has some of the most stringent employment laws in the world.
 These frequently asked questions and answers give an insight into some of the key areas of employment law.

 As an employee, where can I view my rights and obligations relating to my employment?